UPDATE: May 5, 2020

-Following the direction of the Rt.
+Following instructions released March 27, 2020, from the Rt.
 Rev. Andy Doyle, Bishop of the Episcopal Diocese of Texas, St. Alban’s will move forward in the following ways:

 Worshiping together is a huge part of who we are at St. Alban’s, and we will continue to do so.
 We will worship from home.

-UPDATE: In the Diocese of Texas, per the instructions of Bishop Andy Doyle, public worship services have been suspended until at least May 10.
-For info on Holy Week and Easter services, click here.
+In the Diocese of Texas, per the instructions of Bishop Andy Doyle, public worship services have been suspended until further notice.

 Morning Prayer is currently on break until August.
 After this short break, we will continue to offer Morning Prayer virtually via livestream (again, on Facebook Live) Monday through Friday at 7:30 AM.
 Meeting daily to pray the service of Morning Prayer (also called the Daily Office) has been the anchor of Anglican devotion for centuries.
 Your clergy can think of no better response to this pandemic than to gather daily in prayer.
 If you'd like more information about praying Daily Prayer on your own, check out this video.

 We will not gather on campus for Sunday School.
 This applies to all ages.
 When feasible, we will offer a livestreamed Sunday School conversation.
 I plan on offering one this Sunday at 10:15 AM.
 Again: Facebook.com/stalbanswaco.

 WEDNESDAY BIBLE STUDY

 The Rector will continue to offer this Bible Study virtually via livestream at facebook.com/stalbanswaco.